KleinerHacker/jftex/README.md

 ### Startup with test
 To start you must extends your test class from <code>ExtendedApplicationTest</code> to use directly input without input device simulation.
 To use extended assertion use class <code>ExtendedMatchers</code> in JUnit test functions.

 To use the test pane create a class in test folder and create a main method with extension to <code>Apllication</code> of JavaFX framework.
-Launch the application and put test pane with your own pane to test and its background model into the scene.
+Launch the application and put <code>TestPane</code> with your own pane to test and its background model into the scene.
 Now you can run the test app to run a manually JavaFX UI test.

 ## Hints
 Please note that the Test Pane based on MVVM-FX so you get a test dependency to a weld container implementation.